A Day in the Life of a Music Therapy Intern at Heart and Harmony

 On most days, I have one or two morning sessions.
 Around lunchtime, we either return to the supervisor’s house or go to a coffee shop to work on paperwork, internship assignments, or take a mental break for a few minutes.
 This is important to reset your brain for the second half of the day.
 The afternoon looks pretty similar to the morning.
 I usually average about 2-4 client hours in the afternoons with around an hour of driving and/or transition time for a total of 6-7 hours per day, give or take.

 End of the Work Day

 After sessions wrap up for the day, we return to the supervisor’s house, fill out paperwork, finish any additional supervision time, and put away borrowed materials.
 I then head home to take up to an hour break before prepping for the next day.
 I cook dinner and get to work on internship assignments, repertoire expansion, material creation, documentation, or session planning.

 You can record hours towards the completion of your internship for any internship-related work.
 Personally, I try to limit myself to only 2-3 hours at home on weekdays.
 This leaves me enough time in the evenings to engage in self-care, explore Fort Worth, and/or hangout with friends.
 On weekends, I work on assignments for a few hours each day and do my housework, exercise, and leisure.

 In comparison to college, internship allows you to have more of a balance between work/homework and free time.
 You will discover new hobbies and interests and explore your community.
 Internship is a great place to discover who you are as a clinician and an adult.

 Do you have any questions about a day in the life of a music therapy intern here at Heart and Harmony?
-Visit our internship page or contact me or our internship director, Madison Michel for more information.
+Visit our internship page or contact our internship director for more information.